 Light Sources and Gas Laser

-PH2024 is a semester module in German language at Master’s level which is offered every semester.
+PH2024 is a semester module in German or English language at Master’s level which is offered every semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 |Total workload||Contact hours||Credits (ECTS)|

 Responsible coordinator of the module PH2024 is Andreas Ulrich.

 Content, Learning Outcome and Preconditions

 This module provides an introduction to the physics and technique of light sources and gas lasers.

 First, the physical fundamentals of atomic physics, such as the description of optical transitions and collision excitation of the atomic shell, and the fundamentals of molecular physics are repeated and extended and refined for application to gas lasers and light sources.
 There gas kinetic processes, such as recombination, energy and charge transfer and their quantiative description by rate equations will be presented.
 On the basis of these basic mechanisms the wide range of light sources is shown, with a focus on gas-discharge light sources.

 After that, the main laser schemes of gas lasers are discussed and their practical construction is explained, with the emphasis on technical relevant lasers.
 In the last part of the lecture, the current research in the area of excimer lasers and incoherent excimer light sources are discussed.
 If possible, an excursion, for example a visit of a laser manufacturer, will be organized to get insight into industry research.